How to Use AI to Generate Public Speaking Ideas

 Narrowing Ideas Into a Clear Core Message

-Many speeches fail not because the ideas are weak, but because there are too many of them.
-Speakers try to communicate everything they know instead of deciding what matters most.
-AI can help you narrow a broad idea into a single, clear core message by summarising complexity, prioritising points, and identifying what can be removed.
-Too much context is the killer of attention.
-Switching between ideas creates context switching which also drains the attention of your audience.
+Most speeches fail not because the ideas are weak but because there are too many of them.
+Speakers try to say everything they know instead of deciding what matters most.
+Too much context is the killer of attention, and each time you switch between ideas you make the audience work harder to follow you.
+The discipline is to narrow to a single core message.

 Using AI to Generate Supporting Material for Ideas